 If you’re one of the roughly 44 million Americans who have student loan debt, there’s a strong chance that student loans were your first brush with credit.

-With the price of tuition at public four-year institutions rising by 64% in the past two decades after adjusting for inflation, a majority of bachelor's degree recipients rely on loans to fill the financial gap when scholarships and grants are not enough.
+With the price of tuition at public four-year institutions rising by 64% in the past two decades after adjusting for inflation, a majority of bachelor's degree recipients rely on loans to fill the gap when scholarships and grants are not enough.
 But loans can have ripple effects that last long after your college years end.
-For one, both federal and private student loans can make or break your credit, which determines your ability to borrow money in the future.

 How do student loans help and how can they hurt?
 Here’s a breakdown.

-How student loans affect your credit while in school
+Do student loans affect your credit while in school?

 But just appearing on your credit report isn’t necessarily bad.
-When you’re in school, your loans are automatically put in a deferred payment status.
-Rod Griffin, senior director of public education and advocacy at credit bureau Experian, says that this means they’re in a “dormant” state and “have little-to-no effect” on your credit score.
+When you’re in school, federal loans are automatically put in a deferred payment status.
+Rod Griffin, senior director of public education and advocacy at credit bureau Experian, says that this means they’re in a “dormant” state and “have little-to-no effect” on a student loan borrower’s credit score.
 So they’ll be on your official credit report, but they won’t lower or raise your credit score because they aren’t in active repayment.

-Of course, even if the loans don’t impact your credit score during your college years, not paying your loans while you’re enrolled can have long-lasting effects on your finances, as interest will accrue on federal unsubsidized and private loans.
+Of course, even if the loans don’t impact your credit score during your college years, not making payments at all while you’re enrolled can have long-lasting effects on your finances, as interest will accrue on federal unsubsidized loans and private loans.
 Eventually, that interest capitalizes and becomes part of your principal balance.

-So paying your student loans on time can help you improve your credit the same way paying other installment loans, like a mortgage or an auto loan, would.
+So paying your student loans on time can help you work toward a good credit score the same way paying other installment loans — like a mortgage, a personal loan or an auto loan — would.

 Paying your loans diligently helps three aspects of your credit: payment history, credit mix and credit length.

 The biggest way student loans can boost your score is by helping you establish a positive payment history.
-That accounts for 35% of your credit score, according to FICO, so if you pay your loans like clockwork, you’ll see your credit score improve substantially.
+That accounts for 35% of your FICO credit score, so if you pay your loans like clockwork, you could see your credit score improve substantially.

-Credit length measures how long you’ve had those accounts and makes up 15% of your score.
+Length of credit measures how long you’ve had those accounts and makes up 15% of your FICO score.
 In the case of student loans, your credit length is established from the minute you’re approved for the loan, even if you’re not paying it.
-That's why they can be especially helpful for younger students, who may be years away from a mortgage or who are trying to avoid credit card debt.
+That's why they can potentially be helpful for younger students, who may be years away from a mortgage or who are trying to avoid credit card debt.

-Just as on-time payments can bolster your credit, paying your loans late or missing a payment can sink it.
+Just as on-time payments can bolster your credit, making a late payment or missing a payment can sink it.
 But don't freak out if you happen to miss a single payment by a couple of weeks.
 As long as you pay it and catch up before 90 days, it likely won't be reported to the credit bureaus, assuming you have federal loans.
 With private loans, a late payment can be reported after 30 days.

-If you’re more than 90 days late and it is reported to the major credit bureaus (Equifax, Experian and TransUnion), it will remain on your credit report for seven years, Griffin says.
+If you’re more than 90 days late and it is reported to the major credit bureaus (Equifax, Experian and TransUnion), it will remain on your credit file for seven years, experts say.
 Same thing if you default on the loan.

-Having negative marks on your report can also affect your ability to be approved for new credit and increase how much you’ll pay in interest if you are approved.
+In general, having negative marks on your report from missing payments can affect your ability to be approved for new credit and increase how much you’ll pay in interest if you are approved.
 Additionally, if you default on your loans, they could be sent out to collections.
 And this can be even more damaging to your score, as accounts under collections are considered as “seriously delinquent.”

-Late or missed payments are not the only way student loans can affect your ability to qualify for new loans beyond just the impacts to your credit score.
-If your monthly payments are on the high side, they could affect your debt-to-income ratio, making it harder for you to qualify for other loans, such as a mortgage.
+Student loans can affect your ability to qualify for new loans beyond just the impacts to your credit score.
+If your monthly payments are on the high side, they could hurt your debt-to-income ratio, making it harder for you to qualify for other loans, such as a mortgage.

-Lenders, particularly those in the mortgage industry, prefer borrowers that have a debt-to-income ratio of 43% or less.
-If you have a debt-to-income that’s higher than that, you may still get the loan, but you won’t be able to secure the best terms or interest rates.
+Lenders, particularly those in the mortgage industry, prefer borrowers who have a debt-to-income ratio of 43% or less.
+If you have a debt-to-income that’s higher than that, you may still get the loan, but you likely won’t be able to secure the best terms or interest rates.

 The bottom line

-Student loans can be both beneficial and damaging to your credit, depending on how you manage your finances.
-Loitz says that the key to using them to your advantage is staying on top of things.
+Student loans can be beneficial or damaging to your credit, depending on how you manage your finances.
+The key to using them to your advantage is staying on top of things.

-If you’re currently facing difficulty making payments, the best thing you can do is to contact your lender to see what options are available to you.
+If you’re currently facing difficulty making payments, one of the best things you can do is to contact your lender or loan servicer to see what options are available to you.
 You can also seek advice from a financial professional if you need help managing your student debt.

-As previously mentioned, one way to make payments more manageable is by applying for an income-driven repayment plan if you have federal loans or by refinancing, in the case of private loans.
-If refinancing is not an option, you can ask the lender if they’d be willing to put your loans temporarily in deferment or forbearance until you get back on your feet.
+If you’ve exhausted other options, you can ask the lender if they’d be willing to put your loans temporarily in deferment or forbearance until you get back on your feet.
 You won’t make any progress toward paying off your debt, but it won’t impact your credit negatively, as a late or missed payment would.